jrdccx/jaredcc.co/writing.md

 > Why isn't there more support for people doing hard ass work?

 I keep getting emails (indirectly) from a reader who thinks I'm too close to going the [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) route.
 I.E. hanging from a ceiling fan in my Brooklyn apartment.
+Let me start by writing this:

+I'm doing really well right now.
+Last night my roommate gave me a haircut.
+I eat a Donut at Dough every single day.
+I had wild, hair-pulling sex up against my bedroom wall yesterday.
+I live in a city I love.
+It's spring-time in Brooklyn.
+Distributed peer to peer social is slowly starting to become a reality.
+Over the past six months I learned so much about coding I now feel empowered to change the landscape of the Internet in a way I never felt before.

+Since I launched [Deploy Node](http://deployno.de), I have financial support for my work again.
+Mostly from people who understand what it's like to do hard work.
+These are people who have a willingness to learn technical skills to bring more freedom to how they use the web.

+I'm not making shit tons of cashmoney.
+But it's enough to pay the rent, eat in, and on occasion even eat a bowl of ramen in Manhattan.

+In short: at the present moment, I have no intention of offing myself.

+However, I want to speak to this reader.
+As I think there are more of you out there who fit into her camp.
+The camp that thinks what I'm doing is crazy, wants me to stop, and doesn't support hard ass work in the world.

-She mentions I'm from Chicago, he's from Chicago.
+This reader mentions I'm from Chicago, Aaron was from Chicago.
 She mentions I'm into coding, and he was into coding.
 She mentions we both thought highschool was bullshit, and dropped out after 9th grade.
 We're both into changing the world.
 We're both not into taking corporate America tech jobs where we have to suck someone's dick all day long in order to get a pay check.
 We're both obsessive type A personalities who can only focus on moving the ball down the court.

 What she hasn't mentioned is I also share a lot of characteristics with another late hacker, [Ilya Zhitomirskiy](https://en.wikipedia.org/wiki/Ilya_Zhitomirskiy).
 He's not from Chicago, but he and I both went to NYU.
 He and I were both into distributed peer to peer social networking.
 I'm still into distributed social.